gavin-gqzhang/ProtoQuery/README.md

-# Dynamic Predicate Prototype Learning with Metric Learning for Scene Graph Generation
+# Query-Guided Predicate Decoupling and Prototype Approximation Learning for Scene Graph Generation

-This repository contains the official code implementation for the paper "Dynamic Predicate Prototype Learning with Metric Learning for Scene Graph Generation"
+This repository contains the official code implementation for the paper "Query-Guided Predicate Decoupling and Prototype Approximation Learning for Scene Graph Generation"

 ## Installation
 Check [INSTALL.md](./INSTALL.md) for installation instructions.